amphp/http-client/README.md

 $ composer.phar install
 ```

-The relevant composer/packagist lib is `amphp/artax`.
+The relevant packagist lib is `amphp/artax`.